TennWilliams/HTML-Food-Order-Form/README.md

 Future improvments to this exercise is to add click effect to buttons and hoover message to input box.

-You can run this exercise by copying the code in VS code and opening the HTML file in a web broswer.
+You can view this project by clicking on the following link <a href="https://tennwilliams.github.io/HTML-Food-Order-Form/"> Wingz & Things Order Form </a>

 License through MIT